The words are always thrown around when a teenager refuses treatment – but how much do you actually know about the Gillick case?

 It’s about whether some children who are particularly mature but under 16 should be able to give consent to doctors themselves for treatment without their parents needing consent or even being involved.
 It didn’t concern itself with children who refuse to consent – that came later.

-Although the case itself involved contraceptive advice & was quite emotionally charged, it actually applied to all aspects of child age of medical consent equally.
+Although the case itself involved contraceptive advice and was quite emotionally charged, it actually applied to all aspects of child age of medical consent equally.
 While it concerned medical advice it also involved family law and medical law.

 Mrs Gillick was a lady of Catholic faith with 5 daughters when the case originally started back in 1982.
 Later she had a total of 10 children.
 All of her daughters were well below the age where their possibly giving consent themselves was likely to be an issue – one was a newborn.